Antony-Mbugua/Antony-Mbugua.github.io/_pages/writeups.md

 related: false
 ---

-## 🛠️ Cybersecurity Writeups
+## ✍️ Ethical Hacking Reports & CTF Walkthroughs

-  Welcome to my curated collection of cybersecurity walkthroughs and Ethical Hacking (CTFs) reports.
-These writeups document my hands-on experience with platforms like **TryHackMe**, **Hack The Box**, **VulnHub**and other practical labs.
-Each entry covers:
+Welcome to my personal collection of cybersecurity writeups, ethical hacking walkthroughs, and CTF (Capture The Flag) reports.
+These entries are based on hands-on labs and challenges from platforms like **TryHackMe**, **Hack The Box**, **VulnHub**, and other simulated environments.

-- 🔍 Target overview
-- 🧰 Tools and methodology used
-- 🧠 Lessons learned
+Each writeup typically includes:

+- 🔍 **Target Overview** – What the machine or lab is about
+- 🧰 **Tools & Techniques Used** – Recon, enumeration, exploitation
+- 🧠 **Lessons Learned** – Key takeaways from the challenge
-- 📝 Step-by-step exploitation
+- 📝 **Step-by-Step Exploitation** – Commands, screenshots, and logic

-Whether you’re a fellow learner or recruiter, feel free to explore my journey in breaking, securing, and learning from machines.
+Whether you're a fellow cybersecurity enthusiast, student, or recruiter, feel free to explore my technical journey in breaking into, securing, and analyzing systems.

 ---